 A soft tissue injury is an injury that affects muscles, ligaments, and tendons — essentially, tissue other than bone.
 Whiplash, a soft tissue injury of the neck, is extremely common in car accident victims.
-Unfortunately, whiplash is often dismissed as a minor or self-repairing injury, which is not always the case.
-If an accident victim does not receive proper medical care for a whiplash injury, he or she risks developing serious complications later down the road.
-If you believe you may be suffering from a whiplash injury caused by a crash or collision, you should contact our Oklahoma City car accident lawyers about getting compensated for your medical bills and other financial losses.
+Unfortunately, whiplash is often dismissed as a minor or self-repairing injury, which is not always true.
+If an accident victim does not receive proper medical care for a whiplash injury, he or she risks developing serious complications later.
+If you believe you may be suffering from a whiplash injury caused by a crash or collision, you should contact our car crash lawyers about getting compensated for your medical bills and other financial losses.

 How Do Car Accidents Cause Neck Injuries?